-UPDATE: For all the latest and “greatest” software fails, read Software Fail Report: 2016 in Review.
+UPDATE: For all the latest and “greatest” software fails, read the current Software Fail Report.

 For those of us (i.e: me) who find terms like ‘scrum master’ and ‘continuous testing’ to be a little mysterious, the idea of software testing can be a bit hard to grasp.
 Sure, it makes sense that you need to check over your software before releasing it to the public, but after that, testing is done, right?

 Not quite.
 At the pace that companies are innovating, technology is progressing, and consumer expectations are growing, the demand for new and updated software is heavy.
 And testing-newbie that I may be, I know as well as anyone else that it’s kind of lame when an app or program doesn’t work as expected.